-When a student is in jeopardy of an unsatisfactory performance in any nursing course at mid-semester (i.e., having an average of 76% or less, according to EMCC policy and/or is on clinical probation), the student will receive an academic warning from the office of the Academic Dean.
+When a student is in jeopardy of an unsatisfactory performance in any nursing course at mid-semester (i.e., having an average of 76% or less, according to EMCC policy and/or is on clinical probation), the student will receive an academic warning from the office of the Vice President of Academic Affairs.
 If a student receives an academic warning it is the student's responsibility to seek guidance from the lead instructor and/or advisor.